 - On a serious note, some people say that snoring has led to the breakdown of their marriage.

-- But generally snoring isn't harmful for your health.
+- Generally, however, snoring isn't harmful for your health.

 - The only exception is if you are overweight and literally stop breathing for 5-10 seconds in your sleep.
 That is something called obstructive sleep apnoea and can be harmful.